 We have created this privacy statement in order to demonstrate our firm commitment to privacy.
-The following discloses our information gathering and dissemination practices for this website.
+The following discloses our information-gathering and dissemination practices for this website.

-All users have their user name, country and registration date listed in our User List.
+All users have their user name, country and registration date in our User List.
 This list is only visible to other registered users.
-The email icon allows users to send private messages between them, but neither the sender's or recipient's email addresses are disclosed.
+The email icon allows users to send private messages between them, but neither the sender's nor recipient's email addresses are disclosed.
 If the user requires privacy, an option is available on the user settings page to hide the user name from this list and prevent other users from contacting via those private messages.

-Our site's registration form requires users to give us required contact information (such as their email address) and optional personal and demographic information (such as name, address, phone number, city and country).
+Our site's registration form requires users to give us the required contact information (such as their email address) and optional personal and demographic information (such as name, address, phone number, city and country).

 We use the user's email address to send forum notifications such as replies to their posts.
-Users can opt-out of these notifications at any time by clicking a link in those emails.
+Users can opt out of these notifications at any time by clicking a link in those emails.
 Users can set a profile option to default to subscribe to these forum notifications or not.
 Users can also opt-in or opt-out of individual discussions when posting a reply.
 Users can also subscribe to subforums and receive notifications when a new discussion is posted.

 Users have access to a page to stop all those forum notifications and can use this at any time.

-If spam is found in our forums the associated account is banned and certain information (username, email address and IP address) is submitted to Stop Forum Spam, a third party database service tracking such activities.
+If spam is found in our forums the associated account is banned and certain information (username, email address and IP address) is submitted to Stop Forum Spam, a third-party database service tracking such activities.
 We do not submit any other information and we do not submit information if a user account is banned for reasons other than spam.
 We also use this service to identify spammers and deny registration or access to our forums.

 We use the Cloudflare CDN services.
 Cloudflare may at any time present visitors with a request for information before giving access to our site.
-This request for information is generally presented when Cloudflare has reasons to believe the visitor is using a compromised browser or system, act as a spammer or a bad actor in general.
+This request for information is generally presented when Cloudflare has reasons to believe the visitor is using a compromised browser or system, act like a spammer or a bad actor in general.
 This request for information is automated and no information is automatically exchanged between us and Cloudflare.
 We manually add IP address ranges to Cloudflare from time to time to prevent known spammers from accessing our website.

 This site contains links to other sites.
-Geekzone is not responsible for the privacy practices or the content of such web sites.
+Geekzone is not responsible for the privacy practices or the content of such websites.

 Third party services